CheeseCake87/flask-imp/docs/_md/v5/Imp-import_blueprint.md

     return app
 ```

-Flask-Imp Blueprints have the ability to import configuration from a toml file, import resources, and initialize session
+Flask-Imp Blueprints have the ability to auto import resources, and initialize session variables.
-variables.

 For more information on how Flask-Imp Blueprints work, see the [ImpBlueprint / Introduction](impblueprint-introduction.html)